Pot-de-fer: In Europe

+An early reference to the name in French is as pot de fer a traire garros (an iron jug for throwing arrows).
+Such a 'pot de fer' had a bottle shape, which may have suggested its name.
 The pot-de-fer was used by the French in the Hundred Years' War in a raid on Southampton and in battles in Périgord, Cambrai, and Quesnoy.
 They may also have been used against the Scottish by the English.
+The first confirmed usage of a pot-de-fer in Germany was during the Eltz Feud between 1331 and 1337 at a siege of Eltz Castle.